jst-qaml/framework-modeling-tool/README.md

 [https://astah.net/support/plugin-dev-tutorial/plugin-development-setup-for-astah-system-safety/]

 ## Installation
-Intallation can be done in two ways:
+Installation can be done in two ways:

 - Drop the .jar file into the opened Astah System Safety instance to install.
 - Restart the Astah System Safety for the installation to be implemented.